-Chesterfield Borough Council operates an in-house Home Improvement Agency (HIA) within Housing Services based in the Town Hall
+Chesterfield Borough Council operates an in-house Home Improvement Service (HIS) within Housing Services.

 Find out more about the availability of financial assistance.